S. Padarn’s Church – Welcome

 Online Sunday Services

-While the building is closed you are welcome to join us for our online services on Sunday using Zoom.
-An English-language service is held at 11.00am and a Welsh-language service at 3.00pm.
+You are welcome to join us for our online services on Sunday using Zoom.
 Further information is available on the Services page.

 A warm welcome to the Church of Saint Padarn, Llanbadarn Fawr, in the Diocese of St. Davids, in the Anglican Church in Wales.
 We are part of the grouped Benefice of Llanbadarn Fawr and Elerch and Penrhyn-coch and Capel Bangor in the Local Ministry Area of Bro Padarn.
 We, who worship in this church at the beginning of the 21st century, are conscious that we are part of a long line of Christian worshippers dating back to the 6th century, at least.
 It is our privilege and our responsibility to nurture the flame of the Faith and to pass it on to the younger generation so that there will be Christians worshipping in Llanbadarn for thousands of years to come.

 We believe that we are part of the One, Holy, Catholic and Apostolic Church.